masterofpi11436/rrjweb/README.md

 # Camera Schedule
 Used in place of camera schedule and the camera status.
 Allows technicians to view camera information and status of the camera.

+# Programs
+Demo page for a tracker for couselors and caseworkers to report monthly numbers.
+May be deleted soon

+# Navix
+Experimental 3D search tool to find assets located within a building.

 # Logging
 Time and date of when a user logs in to any application is logged.